dilemmafixer19895/notes/README.md

 # 2024-02-05
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By prioritizing tasks based on their importance and urgency, you can make better use of your time and ensure that you focus on the right things.
 Planning ahead can help to avoid last-minute emergencies and allow you time to research and prepare for potential challenges.
 Finally, staying organized means using tools and techniques, such as version control, task management, or even simple notebooks, to keep track of what you're working on and where you left off.
 Remember, being organized doesn't mean being perfect; it means being able to find and fix things more quickly when they go wrong.

+# 2024-02-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on data-driven insights from profiling and performance analysis."

+In more detail, this quote highlights that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It's wiser to ensure the correctness and clarity of your codebase before investing time in optimizations that may not provide significant benefits or might be rendered irrelevant by later architectural changes.
+Always measure before you optimize.